This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Turkey Cooking Time

 A turkey roasted in the oven will roast for about 13 minutes per pound for an unstuffed turkey.
 For a stuffed turkey, calculate about 15 minutes per pound.
-This is a general rule, and due to oven temperatures and other factors, it’s best to use a meat thermometer to measure the internal temp of turkey rather than relying on exact times.
+This is a general rule for safe temperature, and due to oven temperatures and other factors, it’s best to use a meat thermometer to measure the internal temp of turkey rather than relying on exact times.

 |Turkey Weight||Feeds||How Long to Roast Turkey|